kedro-org/kedro/docs/source/get_started/kedro_concepts.md

 # Kedro concepts

 It is time to introduce the most basic elements of Kedro.
+You can find further information about these and more advanced Kedro concepts in the [Kedro glossary](../resources/glossary.md).
 ## Node

-In Kedro, a node is a wrapper for a Python function that names the inputs and outputs of that function.
+In Kedro, a node is a wrapper for a [pure Python function](../resources/glossary.md#node) that names the inputs and outputs of that function.
 Nodes are the building block of a pipeline, and the output of one node can be the input of another.

 ## Pipeline